1. Help Center

 6. Add a Filter, if desired

-7. Under Listener Type dropdown, select External Data
+7. Under Listener Type dropdown, select External data

-8. Name your Data Group Label or select one existing
+8. Name your Data group label or select one existing

 9. Copy / Save the provided API Endpoint URL (needed in Section 3 below)